 It’s not as crazy as it sounds.
 A Radio Frequency device sends an electrical current into your skin.
 This heats your tissues causing an immediate tightening effect.
-It also kick-starts collagen production.
+It also kick-starts protein production.
 So, over time, you build fresh collagen and elastin fibres to support your face.
 The result is firmer, tighter, more radiant skin.
 Various home-use versions are available promising similar results.

 Now, you probably have many questions.
 I did too.
 So, off I set to learn all about Radio Frequency skin tightening and then share it with you.
-First, we’ll learn what Radio Frequency is and what it does to our tissues, then how it’s used for anti-aging and body contouring, next the clinical proof, a comparison of home devices to professional treatments and then where you can get RF for yourself.

 What is Radio Frequency?

 Radio Frequency (RF) is two things.
 First, it’s a type of electromagnetic radiation at a specific frequency range, also known as radio waves.
 And second, Radio Frequency also describes the oscillating electrical currents used to generate radio waves.
 Let’s look at each in turn.